sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 ## Supervised Learning

-In this method computer is provided by a set of labeled (tagged) data which is called training data and tries to create a mathematical model according to it and learn to approximate the exact nature of the relationship between examples and their labels.
-By the time this process of training finished, the supervised learning algorithm will be able to observe a new, never-before-seen example and predict a good label for it.
+In this method, the computer is provided by a set of labeled (tagged) data which is called training data, and tries to create a mathematical model according to it and learn to approximate the exact nature of the relationship between examples and their labels.
+By the time this process of training is finished, the supervised learning algorithm will be able to observe a new, never-before-seen example and predict a good label for it.
 Then we provide another set of data called sample data to test if the predictions are exact or not.
-One example of supervised learning is Face Recognition that we have a system that takes a photo, finds faces, and guesses who that is in the photo (suggesting a tag) is a supervised process.
+One example of supervised learning is Face Recognition that we have a system that takes a photo, finds faces, and guesses who is in the photo (suggesting a tag) is supervised process.
 It has multiple layers to it, finding faces and then identifying them, but is still supervised nonetheless.
-The supervised algorithms are grouped in two main categories:
+The supervised algorithms are grouped into two main categories:

 *   **Classification**
 *   **Regression**

 ### Classification

 In this algorithm, the machine learns from given training data and identifies the category of input data, and classifies it into some groups or classes.
-The main difference of this method and regression is that classification is a process of finding a function that helps in dividing the dataset into classes based on different parameters, but regression is a process of finding the correlations between dependent and independent variables.
+The main difference between this method and regression is that classification is a process of finding a function that helps in dividing the dataset into classes based on different parameters, but regression is a process of finding the correlations between dependent and independent variables.
 The classifiers can be binary which means we have only two possible outcomes or multi-class which means we can have more than two labels or classes.
 In another hand we have two types of learners in a classification problem:

 *   **Lazy Learners:**

     Lazy learning methods simply store the data and generalizing beyond these data is postponed until an explicit request is made.
-In this case we just store dataset without learning from it and start classifying data when test data is received.
+In this case, we just store the dataset without learning from it and start classifying data when test data is received.
 These learners find the most related data that is stored in our training dataset.
-First they store the training data and start the next phase when the test dataset arrives.
-In this method we reduce the training time but prediction time increases.
+First, they store the training data and start the next phase when the test dataset arrives.
+In this method, we reduce the training time but prediction time increases.
 Some algorithms of this method are:

     *   K-Nearest Neighbours algorithm
     *   Case-based reasoning